marlam/tgd/README.md

 The core TAD library is header-only; you just include `<tad/array.hpp>`.

 For input and output you can optionally link against libtad.
-This library supports various file formats including png, jpeg, tiff, exr, hdr, DICOM, hdf5, pdf, pfs, pfm, ppm, fits, CSV, and the native (and therefore very fast) tad format.
-It can be built without any external libraries, but then only supports a few core file formats.
+This library has builtin support for various file formats including png, jpeg, exr, hdr, pfm, ppm, bmp, tga, csv, and the native (and therefore very fast) tad format.

+When built with additional libraries, it supports additional file formats, e.g. tiff, dicom, hdf5, pdf, pfs, fits, mp4.

 There is also a command line utility named `tad` that can create, convert and modify files in supported formats, and print information about them.
-The `tad` utility does not require any external libraries either, but can use the muparser library for its `calc` command.
+The `tad` utility does not require any libraries either, but can use the muparser library for its `calc` command.

 This project uses the MIT license.